UMN-CMS/SingleStopCoffea/docs/source/index.rst

-The SingleStop Analyzer (SSA) is a modular, columnar analysis framework built on coffea and dask.
+The OneStopCoffea Analyzer (OSCA) is a modular, columnar analysis framework built on coffea and dask.
 It aims to simplify the more tedious aspects of doing analyses while providing enough flexibility to meet a variety of analysis goals.
 It has a number of features, including: